Kendriya Vidyalaya Sangathan

-The Kendriya Vidyalaya Sangathan follows the vision of "imparting knowledge/values and nurturing the talent, enthusiasm and creativity of the students and for seeking excellence through high-quality educational endeavours.

 In April 2022, the Centre decided to remove an MP quota for KV students, invalidating parliamentarians' recommendations for admission to the schools.

 History

 It is a system of central government schools in India and other countries that have been instituted under the aegis of the Ministry of Education and came into being in 1963 under the name Central Schools.
 Later, the name was changed to Kendriya Vidyalaya.
 It is a non-profit organisation.
 Its schools are all affiliated to the Central Board of Secondary Education (CBSE).
 Its objective is to educate children of the Indian Defence Services personnel who are often posted to remote locations.
 With the army starting its own Army Public Schools, the service was extended but not restricted to all central government employees.

 A uniform curriculum is followed by schools all over India.
-By providing a common syllabus and system of education, the Kendriya Vidyalayas are intended to ensure that the children of government employees do not face education disadvantages when their parents are transferred from one location to another.
-The schools have been operational for more than 50 years.
+By providing a common syllabus and system of education, the Kendriya Vidyalayas are intended to ensure that the children of government employees do not face educational disadvantages when their parents are transferred from one location to another.
+The schools have been operational for more than 60 years.